Item added to cart

 2. Peel and de-seed butternut squash, then slice into 1” cubes.
 On a parchment-lined baking sheet, drizzle with avocado oil, salt, and cinnamon.
 Toss to coat evenly.

-4. Bake both the squash and brussels sprouts for 20-25 minutes, or until the bottom sides start to get crispy.
-Flip and bake another 10 minutes.
+4. Bake the squash and Brussels sprouts for 20-25 minutes, or until the bottom sides start to get crispy.
+Flip and bake for another 10 minutes.

 5. Once cooled, combine Brussels sprouts, squash, dried fruit, and nuts in a large bowl.
 Drizzle with maple syrup, season with additional salt and cinnamon if desired, then toss to combine.